CDoT has advanced small molecule drug discovery capabilities, including:

 The Biochemistry and Biophysics teams work in close collaboration with the Protein Science and Structural Biology teams to execute target based therapeutics projects.
 They also work closely with the CDoT Chemistry and Discovery Solutions and Systems teams to capture and efficiently display compound data for therapeutics projects.

-Medicinal Chemistry is an integral part of all CDoT discovery projects, ranging from target validation up to compound optimization towards clinical candidates.
+Medicinal Chemistry is an integral part of all CDoT discovery projects, ranging from target validation up to compound optimization towards development candidates.
 Even though chemistry work within a drug discovery project is most often associated with starting after hit identification, at CDoT we recognize the importance of involvement of chemists early in projects to increase the chances of success.

 As projects advance through the various stages of development, CDoT chemists play integral roles in: